DarkArmy66/Project1/README.md

 3. Query parser and search algorithm
 4. User Frontend

-[] Create a crawler.py file and define the skeleton of the crawling algorithm (build from pseudocode).
-- Crawl (=get and parse) all HTML pages on a certain server
-- that can directly or indirectly be reached from a start URL
-- by following links on the pages.
-- Do not follow links to URLs on other servers and only process HTML responses.
-- Test the crawler with a simple website, e.g., https://vm009.rz.uos.de/crawl/index.html

-[] Build an in-memory index from the HTML text content found (dictionary with words as keys and lists of URLs that refer to pages that include the word).

-[] Add a function ‘search’ that takes a list of words as a parameter and returns (by using the index) a list of links to all pages that contain all the words from the list.

-Replace the simple index with code using the woosh library ( will be introduced in week 3 - https://whoosh.readthedocs.io/en/latest/intro.html ).
 Build a flask app (will be introduced in week 3 - ) with two URLs that shows the following behaviour:
 GET home URL: Show search form
 GET search URL with parameter q: Search for q using the index and display a list of URLs as links